sf-nighthawks-2016/recursion-lecture/readme.md

 Recursion
   * Why do we care?
-    * useful for working with recursive data structures (trees [like the DOM in html], linked lists, graphs)
+    * useful for working with recursive data structures (trees, like the DOM in html, linked lists, graphs)
     * useful for exploring all options when there are a LOT of options (e.g. generating all permutations of a string, finding a path through a maze)
     * useful for interviews
       * good tool for problem solving/algorithmic thinking